Skip to content

 NEW YORK — It was not supposed to end this way.
 As little as three months ago, the suggestion would have seemed a setup for a punch line.
 Carlos Estévez, crouched in front of the Citi Field mound, a wince on his face, casting a fearful look over his shoulder, watching Francisco Lindor’s sixth-inning grand slam disappear over the wall in right-center field, realizing that the tide had irrevocably turned, and that the Phillies’ most promising season in years would soon be over after a mere four games.

 A loss as calamitous as this one does not leave much room for granular details.
 It doesn’t matter how it went down, only that it did.
 If you watched Game 4, you know what happened.
 You know it was roughly the same as what had happened in each of the Phillies’ previous five postseason games.
 Their lineup failed to generate comfortable leads, and their bullpen failed to maintain the few slim ones.
-More relevant is the question of why those two things continue to happen, and how it might be solved.
+More relevant is the question of why those things continue to happen and how it might be solved.
 It is a big question.
 It is an important question.
 But it is neither the biggest nor most important unknown.

 » READ MORE: Francisco Lindor and the Mets slam the Phillies’ World Series dreams and oust them in the NLDS

 No, the most important unknown in the wake of the Phillies’ 4-1 loss to the Mets in Game 4 of the National League Division Series came into focus a couple of innings before it was officially over.
-As Lindor stepped on second base for the force out to end the eighth inning, a sellout crowd of 44,000 of the most joy-starved fans in the sporting universe exploded.
-The roar that engulfed Citi Field quickly transitioned to history’s most rousing and unencumbered sing-along of Billy Joel’s Piano Man, the chorus engulfing the field as the 2024 Phillies wandered back out for what figured to be their final three outs of defense.
+As Lindor stepped on second base for the force out to end the eighth inning, a sellout crowd of 44,103 of the most joy-starved fans in the sporting universe exploded.
+The roar that engulfed Citi Field quickly transitioned to history’s most rousing and unencumbered sing-along of Billy Joel’s “Piano Man,” the chorus engulfing the field as the 2024 Phillies wandered back out for what figured to be their final three outs of defense.

 Is this really happening?
 More importantly, is it the kind of thing that is in danger of continuing to happen?
 Was this simply a matter of a more talented team and successful organization running into the postseason’s inevitable team-on-fire?
-Will it go down as a hiccup, a speed bump, a smirch on the record of an era that will eventually yield that long-sought title?
+Will it go down as a hiccup, a speed bump, a smirch on the record of an era that eventually yields that long-sought title?
 Or will it go down as something different?
 The natural next step for a team that has already peaked, its best chance at glory disappearing slightly further into the rearview?

 “It’s not a good feeling,” Phillies designated hitter Kyle Schwarber said.
 “I feel like the group that we had was just going to get better and better.
 First off, you have to give credit where credit’s due.
 They played phenomenal.
-There’s no ifs ands or buts about it, they beat us.
+There’s no ifs, ands, or buts about it.
+They beat us.
 So credit to them.
 But that doesn’t take away the feeling in the room.
 It hurts.”

 You can only hope that there is nothing symbolic in the fact that the Mets are the team that has sparked these questions.
 Back in June and July, if you’d attempted to concoct a scenario that would inflict maximum pain on the Phillies and their fan base, it would have looked a lot like this.
 Schwarber swinging at strike three against Edwin Díaz, a blue-and-orange mob forming around second base, a giant apple rising from its black-clad burrow in center field.

 Three weeks before the Phillies acquired Estévez at the trade deadline in a move they thought would fortify their standing as NL title favorites, the Mets were 15 games out of first place, two games under .500, embarking on a road that seemed a decent bet to end with themselves as deadline sellers.
-Pete Alonso, La Candelita, OMG, all of it seemed so unserious it was almost enjoyable.
+Pete Alonso, La Candelita, “OMG,” all of it seemed so unserious it was almost enjoyable.
 The Mets would never stop Metsing.

 Now?
 We have witnessed what may have been the October breakout of a future star, with Mets third baseman Mark Vientos owning this series in a way that none of the Phillies $20-plus million superstars could come close to replicating.
 We have seen Lindor not only validate those MVP chants but raise the possibility that he might be the kind of player who can carve his name into postseason legend.
 We are left to contemplate a remarkable possibility: that these Mets really might have what it takes to win a World Series in a year that was supposed to be the Phillies’ best chance yet.